Web-Dev-Uni-Tutorials/Control-Structures/README.md

-# Control Structures
-* Clone the repository or click the download button (it's a big green button)
+* Click the 'code' button (it's a big green button) and choose download.
-* Unzip the folder
+* Unzip the folder.
-* Open the .js file in a text editor
+* Open the .js file in a text editor.
-* Open the HTML page in a browser
+* Open the HTML page in a browser.
-	- Open the console.log to view output from the JavaScript programs
+	- Open the console.log() (right click and select inspect, then choose the 'console' tab) to view output from the JavaScript programs.
-* Add code to the .js file to answer the questions
+* Add code to the .js file to answer the questions.